aws/awsui-documentation/components/header.md

 # Header

 Summarizes the content that's displayed under it and provides a space for optional action buttons.
-Previously known as "Action stripe" in v2.x.